 Rule on Direct Solicitation of Prospective Clients (See pg 101)

-Be sure to check out our other guides!
+Be sure to check out our other criminal defense marketing guides!